Infinite-dimensional Hamiltonian description of a class of dissipative mechanical systems: Introduction

-In 1960s, \cite{art3} utilized the classical Hamiltonian formalism and a perturbation theory to solve a non-conservative problem.
-They did not attempt to derive the Hamiltonian formalism for non-conservative problems.
-Several authors have attempted to enlarge the scope of Hamiltonian formalism to dissipative problems.
-Some significant works in this area were reported by \cite{Vujanovic1970,Vujanovic1978} and \cite{Djukic1973,Djukic1975,Djukic1975a}.
-They have proposed a technique for systems with gauge variant Lagrangian. \cite{Mukherjee2006a} considered that the technique is rather algebraic in nature.
-To overcome the limitations, \cite{Mukherjee1994} proposed a modified equation with an introduction of an additional time like variable called 'umbra time' and extending this notion to the co-kinetic kinetic, potential, complimentary energies as well as Lagrangian itself. \cite{Mukherjee1997} introduced a procedure for getting umbra-Lagrangian through system bond graphs and extended the basic idea of \cite{Karnopp1977}. \cite{Mukherjee2001} consolidated this idea and presented an important idea of invariants of motion.
-A gauge variant Lagrangian implies a new definition of canonical momentum, which might not be identical with mechanical momentum.
-Some other literature of \cite{Marsden1994} and \cite{Morrison2006593,RevModPhys.70.467}, \cite{RickSalmon1988} in the geometrical mechanics field focused on the conservative system or some special dissipative systems, e.g. an oscillator with gyroscopic damping.
-Morrison (1998) had written so: 'the ideal fluid description is one in which viscosity or other phenomenological terms are neglected.
-Thus, as is the case for systems governed by Newton's second law without dissipation, such fluid descriptions posses Lagrangian and Hamiltonian descriptions.' \cite{Marsden2007} and other researchers applied the equations as below to the problem of stability of dissipative system,
+In the equation above, $F$ is a nonconservative force that is not derivable from a potential function.
+Their technique might include the aforementioned cases. \cite{Mukherjee2006a} had deemed the technique as being rather algebraic in nature.
+To overcome the limitations, Earlier \cite{Mukherjee1994} had proposed a modified equation that overcomes that limitation by introducing an additional time-like variable called `umbra time' and extended this notion to the co-kinetic kinetic, potential, complimentary energies as well as the Lagrangian itself.
+Following up on this work, \cite{Mukherjee1997} introduced a procedure by which to obtain the umbra-Lagrangian via system bond graphs, thus extending the basic idea of \cite{Karnopp1977}. \cite{Mukherjee2001} consolidated this idea and presented an important notion of invariants of motion.
+A gauge variant Lagrangian implies a new definition for canonical momentum, which might not be identical with the mechanical momentum.

+\cite{McLachlan2001276} proposed conformal Hamiltonian notion to describe damping mechanical system.
+In conformal Hamiltonian description, a new Poisson bracket was defined.
+Vector fields whose flow preserves a symplectic form up to a constant, such as simple mechanical systems with friction, are called “conformal”.
+They developed a reduction theory for symmetric conformal Hamiltonian systems, analogous to symplectic reduction theory.

+\cite{art7} considered that a large class of dissipative systems that can be brought to a canonical form by introducing complex coordinates in phase space and a complex-valued Hamiltonian.
+He showed indicated that Eq. (\ref{eq:1d_d_oscl}) can be brought to diagonal form by a linear transformation: